ostlerc/agents/README.md

-astar
+agents
 =====
-This project is a qml graphical UI for showing the A\* (A STAR) path finding algorithm.
+This project is a qml graphical UI for showing agents in a grid

 By clicking on the tiles you can change their color.
 Each color represents a different grid element.
-* white: open path
-* black: wall
-* green: starting point
-* red: goal or end point

-After the grid has a starting and ending point the Run button will become enabled.
-After clicking the 'Run' button solution nodes will be highlighted with a blue border.
-You can continue to edit the grid at this point by clicking on more nodes, this will clear the solution, or you can re-create a new grid by clicking the 'New' button.

 Requirements
 ------------